-5.2.1.4 Support of deck and kerb units during unloading and storage
+5.2.1.4 Support of prestressed concrete members during unloading and storage

-Deck and kerb units shall be supported in such a manner that no damage shall be incurred to the units.
+Prestressed concrete members shall be supported in such a manner that no damage shall be incurred to the units.
 Units shall be supported on two level bearers, placed between 200 mm and 500 mm from each end.
 Where units are stacked in more than one layer, the supports for each layer shall be placed directly above the lower supports.
 Units shall not be stacked more than three layer high unless approved otherwise by the Administrator.